-Any Legal Entity that is responsible for identification and authentication of Subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
+Any Legal Entity that is responsible for identification and authentication of part of the CA.

+Subjects of Certificates, but is not a CA, and hence does not sign or issue Certificates.
 An RA may assist in the Certificate application process or revocation process or both.
-When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be part of the CA.
+When "RA" is used as an adjective to describe a role or function, it does not necessarily imply a separate body, but can be a Certificate.

 Relying Party Any natural person or Legal Entity that relies on a Valid Certificate.
-An a Certificate.
+An